-Extra Credit: I have built about 10% of slack into the grading so you can miss a few points here or there and make them up elsewhere.
+Extra Credit: I have built some extra credit into the grading so you can miss a few points here or there and make them up elsewhere.

-Deadlines: Most assignments are due soon after they are discussed, but I normally allow late work at full credit for several more weeks (except at the end of semester).
+Deadlines: Most labs are due very soon after they are discussed, but I normally allow late work at full credit for another week.